America Reads/America Counts

 In order to be eligible for payment for participation in America Reads/America Counts, Whitman Students must be eligible for Federal or Washington State Work Study Aid.
 Hours worked cannot exceed a student's Work Study allowance.
 Whitman interns must be directly engaged in work to enhance the reading and math skills of local primary school students through one-on-one or small group interaction.

 Whitman students will serve as tutors for an average of 5-8 hours per week.
 They will be paid an hourly wage, which may not be lower than the Washington State Minimum Wage.
-Interns must sign in and out on a site-specific timesheet.
-These records must be signed by the School Site Coordinator and faxed to SEC's Outreach Coordinator by the 6th and 25th of each month.
+Interns must sign in and out on a site-specific timesheet. sign-in sheets will be faxed to Marisol Beccerra at 509-527-5934, or ideally scanned and emailed to Marisol at firstname.lastname@example.org by the 5th of each month.
 Interns will be expected to maintain an environment of professionalism and will serve as good role models for Walla Walla students.

 Intended Learning Outcomes